-Table 2-8 Action keys and their descriptions (continued)
+Table 2-10 Action keys and their descriptions (continued)

-lcon Description
+Icon Description

+Enters frequently used text into a permanent clipboard

 Ability to change system profiles

 Ability to change system properties

-Execute user-defined key sequences
+Executes user-defined key sequences

 NOTE: The action key feature is enabled at the factory.
 You can disable this feature by pressing and holding the fn key and the left shift key.
 The fn lock light will turn on.
 After you have disabled the action key feature, you can still perform each function by pressing the fn key in combination with the appropriate action key.